 There is also the benefit of having an agency hiring their own professionals.
 In order to have been successful, the agency needed to collect high-quality professionals in each of the fields they are providing.
 These professionals will have had various types of experience in their field and with different clients.
 The agency also provides these professionals with a collaborative environment where their creativity can thrive.
 This environment is fertile soil for fresh ideas and creative solutions.
 This also means a company does not need to be paying salary and benefits to their own in-house team.

 By hiring a Full-Service Agency to provide marketing strategy and collateral, companies are able to focus in on what they do best.
-All company resources and efforts will be focused on the main function of the business.
+Company resources and efforts are focused on the main function of the business.
 With no in-house marketing team, there are no additional employees to manage.
 It also means that price negotiation is on the table and therefore a lower overall cost is available.

 The key benefit of hiring a Full-Service Agency is the cohesive results.
 Since all the work is done under one roof, the marketing pieces will all have the same look and feel.
 By having a connected marketing message, a company comes across as professional and capable.
 It also provides consumers with a clear image of the company that they can much easier identify with.